libp2p/specs/connections/hole-punching.md

 run behind a Firewall or NAT, _non-browser_ platform hosts can be directly dialed through their publicly routable addresses.

-Contrary on _browser_ platforms a libp2p implementation does not manage the network socket nor does it control the transport security stack.
+On the contrary, _browser_ platforms a libp2p implementation does not manage the network socket nor does it control the transport security stack.
 In addition to these restrictions, hosts running on _browser_ platforms can not be directly dialed.